dit/dit/docs/measures/multivariate/interaction_information.rst

 .. seealso::

-   For more information, see :py:func:`dit.multivariate.coinformation.coinformation`.
+   For more information, see :doc:`coinformation`.

 .. autofunction:: interaction_information